Neural manifold analysis of brain circuit dynamics in health and disease: Manifold learning for the analysis of large-scale neural datasets

-Increasingly, NML has been used to analyse neural circuits implicated in decision-making such as the prefrontal cortex (PFC) \citep{Kingsbury2019social, mante2013context} and the anterior cingulate cortex (ACC) \citep{rubin2019revealing}.
+Increasingly, NML has been used to analyze neural circuits implicated in decision-making such as the prefrontal cortex (PFC) \citep{Kingsbury2019social, mante2013context} and the anterior cingulate cortex (ACC) \citep{rubin2019revealing}.
 With these multi-function brain regions, neurons are widely known for their mixed selectivity, often capturing information relating to both stimuli features and decisions \citep{kobak2016dpca, rigotti2013importance, fusi2016neurons}.
-This moves away from the notion of highly tuned single cells and gives rise to a dynamical, population driven code \citep{Pouget2000} ideally suited to NML methods.
-This was nicely demonstrated by \citet{rubin2019revealing}, who visualised and quantified how NML (in their case LEM) could be used to discriminate neural states arising from different brain regions (ACC and hippocampal area CA1) during identical tasks.
-The neural activity was recorded in freely behaving mice exploring a linear track and performing various behaviors such as drinking, running, turning, and rearing (Figure \ref{fig:prefrontal}a-c).
-Building on their findings, we employed various alternative NML methods, both linear (Figure \ref{fig:prefrontal}d) and nonlinear (Figure \ref{fig:prefrontal}e), that revealed different neural data structures, exhibiting clustering according to the animals' behaviour, with PCA and LLE producing the least clustered visualisations.
-Evaluation of NML behaviour classification performance (Figure \ref{fig:prefrontal}f), reconstruction similarity (Figure \ref{fig:prefrontal}g) and manifold intrinsic dimensionality (Figure \ref{fig:prefrontal}i) revealed that although there was high variability in performance, non-linear algorithms generally out-performed linear.
-Notably, two non-linear NML algorithms t-SNE and UMAP performed the best in terms of behavioural classification and ability to reconstruct the high dimensional neural activity from the manifold embedding, with an intrinsic dimensionality between 2 and 3 inferring that behaviour is the predominant type of information encoded by the ACC network during this task.
+This moves away from the notion of highly-tuned single cells and gives rise to a dynamical, population-driven code \citep{Pouget2000} ideally suited to NML methods.
+This was nicely demonstrated by \citet{rubin2019revealing}, who visualized and quantified how NML (in their case, LEM) could be used to discriminate neural states arising from different brain regions (ACC and hippocampal area CA1) during identical tasks.
+The neural activity was recorded in freely-behaving mice exploring a linear track and performing various behaviors such as drinking, running, turning, and rearing (Figure \ref{fig:prefrontal}a-c).
+Building on their findings, we employed various alternative NML methods, both linear (Figure \ref{fig:prefrontal}d) and non-linear (Figure \ref{fig:prefrontal}e), that revealed different neural data structures, exhibiting clustering according to the animals' behavior, with PCA and LLE producing the least clustered visualizations.
+Evaluation of NML behavior classification performance (Figure \ref{fig:prefrontal}f), reconstruction similarity (Figure \ref{fig:prefrontal}g) and manifold intrinsic dimensionality (Figure \ref{fig:prefrontal}i) revealed that although there was high variability in performance, non-linear algorithms generally out-performed the linear ones.
+Notably, two non-linear NML algorithms t-SNE and UMAP performed the best in terms of behavioral classification and ability to reconstruct the high-dimensional neural activity from the manifold embedding, with an intrinsic dimensionality between 2 and 3, inferring that behavior is the predominant type of information encoded by the ACC network during this task.